flyfire2002/SP16PA3GradingScript/README.md

 # SP16PA3GradingScript
 Note:

-1. NO GUARD AGAINST: a.
-Missing files;

-2. Timeout set to 240; more lenient that vocareum 60.
+1. Timeout set to 120; more lenient that vocareum 60.

 Steps: